The capital city of Turkmenistan

 During his reign, the city was transformed yet again, now taking on its kind-of Las-Vegas-like look.
 It still is in flux today, fuelled by oil money ... white marble and gold still seem to be the preferred building (or rather finishing) materials these days.
 That Turkmenistan is an energy-rich country can also be seen in the fact that parks are not only lit up at night, but even during daylight hours!
 At night, though, the full extravaganza of light installations really come into their own, illuminating all the city's great buildings and monuments in changing colours of the rainbow.

 Predictably the most eccentric examples of monuments celebrating the unbelievable cult of personality surrounding the deceased leader Turkmenbashy are, or were, to be found here in the capital city.

-Over the last few years, the new Second President of Turkmenistan, Gurbanguly Berdymukhamedov, has curbed the previous OTT cult of personality surrounding the Turkmenbashy.
+Over the last few years, the Second President of Turkmenistan, Gurbanguly Berdymukhamedov, curbed the previous OTT cult of personality surrounding the Turkmenbashy somewhat (and it will be interesting to see whether his son, shoehorned into office of president in March 2022 to succeed his dad, will continue the slow distancing from the Turklmenbashy).
 The pinnacle of this was the 75 metre (250 feet) high Arch of Neutrality in the centre of the city.
 Its massive golden statue of the Turkmenbashy at its top even used to rotate so as to always face the sun!
 When I visited in November 2010, only the lower tripod-like stump of the monument was still visible, and demolition work was continuing.
 So I feared it had gone for good.
 However, I have meanwhile been informed that the monument has been re-erected on the edge of the city in Berzengi.
 Apparently the golden statue on top is back too – but no longer revolves.

 Similarly, the monument to the Turkmenbashy